giry-dev/mangrove-docs/docs/SDK/getting-started/deploy-kandel.md

 ## Prerequisites

-The tutorial assumes knowledge of JavaScript.
-Follow [preparation](./preparation.md) to create a new `tutorial` folder.
+* The tutorial assumes knowledge of JavaScript
+* Follow [preparation](./preparation.md) to create a new `tutorial` folder.

-Make sure to use a chain where Mangrove is live.
-You can find all live addresses for Mangrove [here](../../contracts/technical-references/contract-addresses.md)
+* Make sure to use a chain where Mangrove is live - you can find all live addresses for Mangrove [here](../../contracts/technical-references/contract-addresses.md)

-For a more simple tutorial to get acquainted with Mangrove, we recommend [Deploy a simple offer](./basic-offer.md).
+* For a more simple tutorial to get acquainted with Mangrove, we recommend [Deploy a simple offer](./basic-offer.md)

 ### Start local node

-Before proceeding, import the environment variables made as part of the preparation
+Before proceeding, let's import the environment variables made as part of the preparation.

 ```bash
 source .env